-I’ve been teaching art in college for several years now.
-On the first day of class, I always tell students that the way they learn in an art class is very different than how they learn in a lecture class.
-Rather than giving the student the information up front and asking them to remember and synthesize it they are given a problem and asked to solve it.
-So, for example, if they are given a still life to draw they aren’t told how to draw it.
-It is simply put in front of them and they do the best they can.
-At the end of an assignment is the all important critique where we discuss how they did, what was effective, and if there are other things they could have done to make the work more successful.
+I’ve been teaching art in college for many years now.
+On the first day of class, I always tell students that the way they learn in an art class is very different from how they learn in a lecture class.
+Rather than giving the students the information upfront and asking them to remember and synthesize it, they are given a problem and asked to solve it.
+So, for example, they may be given a still life to draw but not told exactly how to draw it.
+It is placed in front of them and they do the best they can.
+At the end of an assignment is the all-important critique where we discuss how they did, what was effective, and if there are other things they could have done to make the work more successful.

-I fully admit that this can be frustrating for students.
+This can be frustrating for students.
 Students today are afraid to fail.
-They always expect guides for their tests and to simply be given an assignment with little instruction and wide latitude can be unnerving.
+They always expect guides for their tests.
+To simply be given an assignment with little instruction and wide latitude can be unnerving.
 So, why do I teach this way if it can be unnerving to students?
 Simply put, it works.

 The other thing that happens is that students get emotionally invested in their work.
 Emotion is a good thing in education.
 Passion is important.
 Possibly the most dynamic learning experience in a project is the critique.
 It happens after the student has already been emotionally engaged.
 This helps the student to get the greatest amount of impact out of the process.

-But, my classes aren’t just about technical drawing they are about creativity.
-You can how much more dynamic the compositions are.
+My classes aren’t just about technical drawing, they are about creativity.
+They are about vision.
+You can see how much more dynamic the second compositions are.
 Students often ask how realistic the work needs to be.
-I always tell them that the still life is a starting point.
+I always tell them that the still-life is a starting point.
 The objective is to create a piece of art that works.
-Some students, such as the one on the left, choose to create more abstractly.
+Some students, such as the one above, choose to create more abstractly.
 I enjoy the individual creativity that each student brings to the work.
-But equally, I enjoy not having to ensure students that they are actually learning something.
+But equally, I enjoy not having to assure students that they are learning something.
 They see it for themselves.